-What is a Solarize Campaign?
+What is a solarize program?

 Even if you’ve been hearing about Solarize programs lately (like Solarize RI, Solarize CT, or Solarize NY), you might not know what “solarizing” your home or neighborhood actually entails.
 Solarize is sometimes confused with community solar, but in reality the two terms refer to completely different solar options.
 So what does this trendy verb mean, and who does it apply to?